kissmetrics/km-support/_posts/2012-10-19-self-referrer.md

 Here are two reasons why our JavaScript may pick up your own site as a Referrer.

-## 1. Is the KISSmetrics JavaScript on all of your pages?
+## 1. Is the Kissmetrics JavaScript on all of your pages?

 Let's say you have a setup that looks like this: